MichaelTague/cs50-python/project/README.md

     python project.py

-The user is asked to answer three (or four) of the following questions related to an amortizing monthly paid loan.
+The user is asked to answer at least three of the following four questions related to an amortizing monthly paid loan.
 Example:

             Principal Amount: 12000
           Interest per Annum: 9.5